 Local History Exhibition

 Visitors will be able see a brand-new exhibition which celebrates the history of Leigh, Atherton and Tyldesley through the amazing collections held in the borough’s historic archives.
 This new family attraction will also host a programme of activities and events for everyone.

 What else can I see?

 Get in touch

-If you have any questions about the project or getting involved, we would love to hear from you.
-Please get in touch using our feedback form.
+If you have any questions about the new archives facility or how to get involved, we would love to hear from you.
+Just fill in our simple online form: